 Read the details of a Bachelor of Business Administration program that features a human resources concentration.
 Browse examples of program courses and see the career opportunities you might qualify for.
 Get info about continuing education and certification options.

 The Bachelor of Business Administration (BBA) in Human Resources Management is a 4-year degree program that focuses on the tasks involved in managing people.
 Human resources management majors can learn about corporate headhunting, business coaching, employee training and benefits analysis.
-Some schools offer the opportunity to earn a degree online.
-Students might also be able to apply their lessons during a required internship.
+Some schools offer the opportunity to earn a degree online, as well as part-time and full-time enrollment options.
+Students may also participate in an internship.
 Generally, a high school education is the only requirement for admission.

 Coursework typically includes the study of human resources management, general management theory, purchasing, marketing and business decision-making.
 Required courses in a program might include: